Advanced-computer-lab-2024/WanderQuest/README.md

 <details> <summary>Tourist 🌍 </summary>

-Sign Up & Profile Management
+Sign Up & Profile Management:

 - Register with email, username, password, mobile number, nationality, DOB, and occupation.
 - Update your profile, including wallet information and vacation preferences (historic areas, beaches, shopping, etc.).

-- Planning Your Vacation
+Planning Your Vacation:

 - Search for specific museums, activities, or itineraries by name, category, or tag.
 - Filter activities and itineraries by budget, date, category, preferences, or language.
 - Sort upcoming events or itineraries by price or ratings.

-- Booking & Payments
+Booking & Payments:

 - Book flights, hotels, transportation, and tickets to events directly through the app.
 - Pay online via credit/debit card (Stripe) or wallet balance.
 - Receive payment receipts via email.

-- Personalized Experience
+Personalized Experience:

 - Bookmark events to view later or request notifications when bookings open.
 - Redeem loyalty points for wallet cash and earn badges based on your level.

-- Ratings & Feedback
+Ratings & Feedback:

 - Rate and comment on events, activities, or itineraries you participated in.
 - Rate and review your tour guide.

-- Notifications & Updates
+Notifications & Updates:

 - Get reminders for upcoming bookings via app and email.
 - View all your upcoming and past paid activities.

-- Cancellations & Refunds
+Cancellations & Refunds:

 - Cancel bookings 48 hours before the event to receive a wallet refund.

-- Complaints & Support
+Complaints & Support:

 - File complaints with title, description, and date for admin review.

 </details>

 <details> <summary>Tour Guide 🗺️</summary>

-Sign Up & Profile Management
+Sign Up & Profile Management:

 - Register with email, username, and password.
 - Upload required documents for admin approval.
 - Create or update your profile with personal details, experience, and work history.

-- Itinerary Management
+Itinerary Management:

 - Create, read, update, or delete itineraries with details like activities, locations, timeline, price, accessibility, and language.
 - Activate/deactivate itineraries with bookings.

-- Analytics & Sales
+Analytics & Sales:

 - View a sales report with revenue from your itineraries.
 - Filter sales reports by itinerary, date, or month.
 - View a report of tourists using your itineraries and filter by month.

-- Notifications
+Notifications:

 - Receive alerts if an itinerary is flagged as inappropriate.
 - Get notified of bookings or cancellations for your itineraries.